 The company must implement a fire and safety plan after training.
 Each department should review the plan at least once a month to maintain compliance with workplace safety standards.
 These plans should include the proper protocol for notifying emergency services.
 The managers show the employees areas in which phone systems are located for these purposes.
 They learn the correct emergency evacuation procedure based on the type of fire and its location.

 Procedures For Medical Requirements

-After the employees have escaped, they should follow plans and protocol for medical requirements.
+After the employees have escaped, they should follow plans and protocols for medical requirements.
 The managers should designate a safe zone for employees who need emergency medical treatment after the fire.
-The employees should work in teams to help injured co-workers to these areas.
+The employees should work in teams to help injured co-workers in these areas.
 The safe zone should be a safe distance from the building without blocking emergency fire and medical service vehicles.